rutgerrademaker/ansible-raspberry-pi/README.md

 - immich .env file van not have $ in value, even if between " quotes
 - Gpodder does not yet work as expected (using it as a sync server does not yet work)
 - Portainer and Adminer might be to powerful to expose directly, maybe add exta/basic auth (via Traefik?)
+- Parsing variables and secrets on the target each time is quite slow, and prone to error if a process is killed half way.

 ## Wishlist / TODO